keerthybreddy/TuneShare/tune-share/README.md

 ## Steps to Push to Remote Repository

-### 1. Navigate to your projet folder
+### 1. Navigate to your project folder

 cd path/to/your/project

 ### 2. Check current status